rorystouder/OptionBotPro/docs/setup/01-database-setup.md

 # Database Setup

-This guide helps you set up PostgreSQL database for the TastyTrades UI application.
+This guide helps you set up PostgreSQL database for the OptionBotPro application.

 ## Step 1: Install PostgreSQL (if not already installed)